kkohbrok/mls-protocol/draft-ietf-mls-protocol.md

 joining a group, new members MUST authenticate each non-blank parent node P. A parent node P is authenticated by performing the following check:

+* If the parent of P is blank, the check passes
 * Let L and R be the left and right children of P, respectively
 * If L.parent_hash is equal to the Parent Hash of P with Co-Path Child R, the check passes
 * If R is blank, replace R with its left child until R is either non-blank or a leaf node